-Swap out alcohol for kombucha and make yourself a healthy-ish drink that you can enjoy at happy hour without feeling like you’re missing out!
-This refreshing simple Pineapple Ginger Kombucha Cocktail has just the right amount of bubbly to put you in a celebratory mood.
+Swap out alcohol for kombucha and make yourself a healthy-ish drink that you can enjoy at happy hour without feeling like you're missing out!
+This refreshing simple Pineapple Ginger Kombucha Mocktail has just the right amount of bubbly to put you in a celebratory mood!

 It's a simple drink, but it's a stunner!

+- Make it a cocktail!
 Want to add a little booze?
 Add an ounce or so of orange liqueur, like Triple Sec or Gran Marnier.
-(It’s probably good with vodka too!)
+(Try it with vodka too!)

 Kombucha tends to cut the sweetness in a drink, so you may want to adjust the amount of maple syrup to suit your taste.
-Different brands of kombucha will also vary in their level of sweetness, so play around with this drink to find the balance you like best.
+Different brands of kombucha will also vary in their level of sweetness, so play around with the sweetness to find the balance you like best.

 Cheers to a healthy gut!